 Curtains also help to reduce the heat transferred by the window.
 Studies demonstrate that medium-colored draperies with white plastic backings can reduce heat gains by 33%4.

 One way to live in an apartment that is eco-friendly is to adopt a zero-waste lifestyle.
 Adopt the zero-waste lifestyle by reusing items, reducing consumption, and recycling materials.
 If you live in an eco-friendly apartment community, you might have a recycling facility close to your apartment, making it easy to drop off your recyclables.
 But if you don't live in apartment buildings that come with recycling facilities, it can get a tad difficult.

 However, you can still maintain a sustainable lifestyle.
 We will look at a few tips that will help you:

-When replacing items about your apartment in plastic bottles or wasteful packaging, stop for a moment and consider zero waste alternatives to the mass-produced items on the supermarket shelves.
+When replacing items in your apartment in plastic bottles or wasteful packaging, stop for a moment and consider zero-waste alternatives to the mass-produced items on supermarket shelves.

 All those plastic bottles of liquid laundry detergent all require energy to manufacture and recycle.
-Rather than buying your laundry detergent in a squeezy plastic bottle, have a browse of our list of 10 of the best zero waste dish soap bars.
+Rather than buying your laundry detergent in a squeezy plastic bottle, browse our list of the best zero-waste dish soap bars.
 In solid form, just as sudsy, wrapped in recycled packaging, you’ll be won over.

-Mainly for the ladies but by no means exclusively, we have a list of 18 best zero waste makeup brands for everything from tins and jars of creams, foundations, and more, through to sustainably packaged colors and tints.
+Mainly for the ladies but by no means exclusively, we have a list of the best zero-waste makeup brands for everything from tins and jars of creams, foundations, and more to sustainably packaged colors and tints.